 He had gone through a lot; a bankruptcy, a difficult divorce.
 Still he lived, still he loved.
 To the planning profession, which had given him so little, he had given so much.
 He loved people, he loved planning, to the end.

-He loved teaching and taught undergraduate students at UIC for several years.
+He loved teaching and taught an undergraduate course at UIC for several years.
 As an adjunct they didn’t pay him much and even took away his teaching work as their finances and his illness worsened.
 Still he won an award for teaching excellence, voted on by the undergraduate students there.
 He was quite proud of that for a while.

 We grasp for good friends in memory when they are gone.
 And, when we reach an advanced age in life and look back across the years we recall the friends, the significant friends, who’ve crossed the time together with us.
 Among the dearest of these is Charlie.
 He was a great man.
 He will be missed.